 Nursing is much more than a career; it truly is a calling.
 It takes a special kind of compassionate personality, calm head, and intestinal fortitude to care for people in their times of need.

 Above and beyond its rigorous education and testing requirements, a great career in nursing requires a special set of skills and personality traits.
-We asked Kathleen Pfeiffer, RN, BSN, area director of pediatric clinical operations for BAYADA Home Health Care, what she thinks are the top eight qualities of a good nurse.
+We asked Kathleen Pfeiffer, RN, BSN, area director of clinical operations for BAYADA Home Health Care's Skilled Nursing Unit, what she thinks are the top eight qualities of a good nurse.

 “By far, the number one quality of a good nurse is caring,” Pfeiffer says,” If you do not care about others and yourself, you cannot be compassionate and provide quality care to others.”